 Fax: 517-763-0290 - Fill out the Cancer Screening Project (CaSPr) Fax Cover Sheet and include your name, the number of pages being sent, a phone number that you can be reached at, and today’s date.

-- Place the CaSPr Fax Cover Sheet over the release of information, and fax the documents to 517-763-0290.
+- Place the CaSPr Fax Cover Sheet on top and fax to 517-763-0290.

 You will receive a phone call verification once the document has been received by the CaSPr Navigator.
 CaSPr aims to complete phone call verifications within 24 hours.